 Dr. David Michaels, Assistant Secretary of Labor, has also spoken numerous times on this topic.
 In a 2013 agency vision statement, he stated, “Our nation’s workers speak numerous languages, and many of those with limited English proficiency work in the most high-hazard jobs…OSHA has made it a priority to ensure these workers receive training and information in a language and vocabulary they can understand.”

 For facilities who have determined the need for training in different languages and formats, OSHA provides compliance assistance.
-They have also established web pages dedicated to Hispanic Outreach.
 Area and state OSHA offices can provide additional resources.

 Many credit iconic Chinese Philosopher Confucius with saying, “I hear and I forget.
 I see and I remember.
 I do and I understand.”
 Providing training in a manner that promotes understanding will help prevent workplace injuries, illnesses and fatalities.